arh23/dummy-data-generator/README.md

 - Name of folder where generated files are located - set to "generated-data" by default.
 If left blank, the files will generate in the same location as the script.

+- Name of the JSON file being used to load the columns - set to "columns.json" by default.
+If the file does not exist, it will be created with default columns.

+- Name of the folder where the columns are stored - set to "columns" by default.
+If left blank, the script will create and/or use the columns file in the same location as the script.

 - Index value where the script starts counting from when creating rows - set to 0 by default.
 The value is not inclusive, counts will start at value + 1.

-- Name of the JSON file being used to load the columns - set to "columns.json" by default.
-If the file does not exist, it will be created with default columns.
+- The minimum and maximum values generated when using the '?' placeholder for the column value - default minimum is 1 and default maximum is 1,000,000.

 You can modify the settings from within the script, or directly via the JSON file.